open/close all folders

 - Some of Edgar Pangborn's post-holocaust stories feature strong same-sex friendships, often implied to be gay ("Tiger Boy") if not stated outright ("Harper Conan and Singer David", "The Night Wind").
 And yes, most of these friendships/romances are doomed, one way or another.

-- Giovanni's Room — a tragedy not a romance
+- Giovanni's Room, by James Baldwin — a tragedy not a romance.

 - Gossamer Axe — An Urban Fantasy with a Lesbian romance as the central theme (and the plot's driving force) and portrayed in a refreshingly positive light throughout.